Without your customers, your business would be nowhere. You want them to buy from you. But when they do, are you saying thank you?

 10. Sponsor community events or organizations your customers care about

-Another way to show your appreciation for customers is to get involved with community events or organizations they care about.
+You can also show appreciation for customers by getting involved with community events or organizations they care about.

 Does one of your clients coach a Little League team?
 Become a sponsor!
 Help fitness center athletes organize a team for a local charity race.
 Volunteer your painting or pottery studio to a local Girl Scout or Youth Group to come and paint for free.
 Cater or donate food or drinks to a business networking event, charity event, or other local activity that is looking for donations.
 Ask around or listen to customers to seek out ways that you can help them by giving back.